 Managing Conflicts of Interest - Leadership Series

-Rutherford’s Leadership Series is a series of interviews with key players within the compliance, financial crime, legal and cyber security sectors.
+Rutherford’s Leadership Series is a series of interviews with key players within the compliance recruitment industry.
 These informal conversations will serve as an opportunity for professionals to get insights on the trending topics within their field.

 The next instalment of our Leadership Series is all about conflicts of interest and how a compliance department can effectively manage these situations – and the characters involved.
 How can a Compliance Officer properly manage conflicts of interest, especially when it comes to Gifts & Hospitality?
-Our most recent chat with David Young, a Senior Risk, Compliance and Governance Specialist, sheds a light on how to approach those conflicts and manage overall expectations of fund managers.
+In our compliance recruitment Consultant's most recent chat with David Young, a Senior Risk, Compliance and Governance Specialist, we shed a light on how to approach those conflicts and manage overall expectations of fund managers.

 David – would you say there is such a thing as being too close to the business?